Risks of Leaving Coal Ash on the Banks of the Middle Fork

 Now is the time, while Dynegy finalizes closure plans for its ash pits, to voice concerns backed up with facts by our experts, over the risks of leaving the coal ash forever in the floodplain of the Middle Fork.
 Join us in asking the Illinois EPA and Governor Rauner to protect the river by ensuring the removal and relocation of Vistra+Dynegy’s coal ash on its property, far from the river.

 What to Expect

-Dynegy will be invited to present their case for their proposed "cap and leave" solution.
-All comments and testimonies will be delivered to Governor Bruce Rauner and Illinois EPA Director Alec Messina so they can be taken into consideration by decision-makers as they review Vistra+Dynegy's plans for closing its ash pits.
+Dynegy and the Illinois EPA have been invited to send a representative to speak.
+All comments and testimonies will be delivered to Governor Bruce Rauner and Illinois EPA Director Alec Messina so they can be taken into consideration by decision-makers as they review Dynegy's plans for closing its ash pits.

 4:00pm Press Conference